krasimir/techy/_src/docs/contribute.md

 .grid

-* `init` - copies the `theme` and `public` folders to the root of the project
+* `copyingDefaultFiles` - copies the `_css`, `_js`, `_tpl` and `public` folders to the root of the project
 * `setMasterConfig` - loads `TechyFile.js` file and reads the options inside
+* `creatingDestFolder` - making the destination directory (`dist` by default)
 * `compileCSS` - compiles the CSS to the `public` directory
 * `compileJS` - compiles the JS to the `public` directory
 * `compilePages` - fires compilation of the pages
+* `copyingPublicFiles` - copies all the non underscore prefixed folders to the destination directory
 * `watchFiles` - start watching for changes

 .

 There is a `lib/Factory.js` file.
-That's the file which contains the Gulp task which process the Markdowns. `processFile` function inside is the one which accepts every of the files.
+That's the file which contains the Gulp task which process the Markdowns. `processFile` function inside it is the one which accepts every of the files.
 An instance of `lib/Page.js` class is created per Markdown.
 All the pages need to know about each other so there is a function `getInfo` which perform a quick reading of the available pages.
 So, in practice Techy process every file twice.
 The first time is just to get the defined variables inside and second time to generate the HTML file.

 ## Defining build-in page methods